 SocGholish Malware: Detection and Prevention Guide

-Reliant on social engineering, SocGholish has become a pervasive threat actor in cybercrime.
-This type of cyberattack takes advantage of trustworthy sites and seemingly legitimate emails to infect users’ devices with malware.
+Reliant on social engineering, SocGholish has become a widely used malware framework in cybercrime.
+This type of cyberattack can take advantage of trustworthy sites and seemingly legitimate emails to infect users’ devices with malware.

 What is SocGholish malware?